OpenDroneMap/dem2mesh/README.md

 ## Dependencies

-GDAL is the only dependency.
+GDAL and OpenMP are the only dependencies.
 To install it run:

 ```
-sudo apt-get install -y libgdal-dev
+sudo apt-get install -y libgdal-dev libomp-dev
 ```

 ## Building